lee2sman/now/README.md

 # THEN

+## Spring 2023

+Built [Gas gallery archive](https://gas.gallery), with Caleb Stone, with help from Andrew LeClair.

+Leading a workshop on archiving artist-run spaces at [ISEA 2023](https://isea2023.isea-international.org/) in Paris.

+Leading a workshop on archiving artist-run spaces, as well as presenting an exhibit of archives, at [HASTAC 2023](https://hastac2023.org/) at Pratt in NYC.

+Guest lecture at [SAIC Art and Technology](https://www.saic.edu/academics/departments/art-and-technology-studies) Studies program.

+Performing [Experimental Music](https://mamatriedbk.com/upcoming-events/experimental-music) at Mama Tried, Brooklyn.

 ## Winter 2023

 Received a NEA grant in collaboration with New Media Caucus to support a season of podcast programming, live event, online exhibit and related programming.

-[Distances](https://archive.org/details/distances-public-domain/Distances.mp4), created in collaboration with artist Amelia Marzec, screens as part of the [Public Domain Day 2023](https://blog.archive.org/2022/11/30/the-best-things-in-life-are-free-two-ways-to-celebrate-public-domain-day-in-2023/) festivities at the Internet Archive.
+[Distances](https://archive.org/details/distances-public-domain/Distances.mp4), created in collaboration with artist Amelia Marzec for [Public Domain Day 2023](https://blog.archive.org/2022/11/30/the-best-things-in-life-are-free-two-ways-to-celebrate-public-domain-day-in-2023/) at the Internet Archive.

 I lead a workshop at the [Digital Literature for Social Good Unconference](https://newmediawritingprize.co.uk/unconference/), hosted by Bournemouth University (UK) in partnership with the Electronic Literature Organization and the British Library January 17 and 18.